 Welcome to Unseen Japan - "the Japan you don't learn about in anime".
+Our site focuses exclusively on long-form, in-depth content about Japanese people, history, and culture.
 Our goal is to help educate people about the real Japan.
 Our posts are largely based on original Japanese sources, both to minimize distortion, as well as to bring you, the reader, the views and concerns of Japanese people in their own words.
 We also work to fight misconceptions and prejudices about Japan that exist in the English speaking Western world.

 Publisher/Writer: Jay Andrew Allen

-Unseen Japan is very pleased to have Emma Ford as a contributing writer!
 Emma holds an MA in Advanced Japanese Studies from Sheffield University.
 The child of a Japanese mother, Emma grew up in Japan as well as England, and is fully fluent in both Japanese and English.
-Besides contributing news updates that pique her interest, Emma also contributes longer essays based on her experiences growing up as a child of two cultures, and occasionally corrects the worst of my mistakes.
+Emma contributes essays based on her experiences growing up as a child of two cultures.